AlexJReid/zigxll/README.md

 - **comptime**: _Stuff_ happens at compile time to give the balance of concise code, without affecting runtime performance

 See [HOW_IT_WORKS](./HOW_IT_WORKS.md) for technical details.
-Disclaimer: I'm still learning Zig (I think most people are?) so there will be gotchas.
-Zig changes a lot.
-Claude helped a lot with the comptime stuff.

 ## Walkthrough